Morocco

 Yes - all trips are guaranteed, even with only one person.

 We would recommend a good pair of hiking boots.
 They need to be warm, waterproof and have good ankle support.
 For those a little technically minded, a B2 boot, or similar would be ideal.
-Crampons and ice axes are available for rent in Imlil.
-Here's a list of equipment we have available to rent (prices are for the entire trek); - Crampons: £6 - Ice axe: £5 - Gloves: £2 - Rain jacket: £3 - Sleeping bag: £5
+If you are trekking over winter, crampons and ice axes are available for rent in Imlil.
+Here's a list of equipment we have available to rent (prices are for the entire trek); - Crampons: £6 (most normal boots can fit the crampons we hire here in Imlil as they are flexible). - Ice axe: £5 - Gloves: £2 - Rain jacket: £3 - Sleeping bag: £5

 On your trip